-As of November 1, 2018, organizations across Canada subject to the Personal Information Protection and Electronic Documents Act (PIPEDA) will be required to provide notice of certain privacy breaches.
+Starting on November 1, organizations across Canada subject to the Personal Information Protection and Electronic Documents Act (PIPEDA) will be required to provide notice of certain privacy breaches.

-PIPEDA will require organizations to provide certain notifications of a breach when it is reasonable to believe that the breach creates a real risk of significant harm to the individual.
-In particular:
+If it is reasonable to believe the breach of security safeguards creates a real risk of significant harm to the individual:

 - Organizations may have to notify other organizations if they may be able to reduce the risk of harm.

-These breach notification requirements will be a significant change in Canada’s privacy laws.
-Similar requirements already exist in Alberta and Australia, and will be in force in the EU under the GDPR in May.
-They will apply to a broad range of commercial activities in provinces without substantially similar private sector privacy laws, as well as federal works and undertakings (telecommunications, interprovincial transportation, banks etc.) across the country.
+Similar breach reporting requirements already exist in Alberta and Australia, and in the EU under the GDPR.
+The new PIPEDA rules will apply to a broad range of commercial activities in provinces without substantially similar private sector privacy laws, as well as federal works and undertakings (telecommunications, interprovincial transportation, banks, etc.) across the country.